 The COVID-19 pandemic has disrupted normal working conditions, including workplace attendance.
 Congress recognized this when it passed the Families First Coronavirus Relief Act (FFCRA) on March 19, 2020, which contained the Emergency Paid Sick Leave Act and the Emergency Family and Medical Leave Expansion Act.
 Employers who have continuing operations must comply with the FFCRA.
-The U.S. Department of Labor (DOL) issued temporary regulations that clarify coverage, and the scope and application of leaves, under the FFCRA, which are in effect from April 1, 2020, to Dec.
+The U.S. Department of Labor (DOL) issued temporary regulations that clarify coverage, and the scope and application of leaves, under the FFCRA, which was in effect from April 1, 2020, to Dec.
 31, 2020.

-Claims alleging that they were denied time off under FFCRA despite being eligible;
+Claims alleging that they were denied time off under FFCRA despite being eligible

 To avoid this type of claim, employers need to familiarize themselves with the FFCRA regulation.
 They address such critical issues as “Paid Leave Entitlements,” “Employee Eligibility for Leave,” “Employer Coverage,” and “Documentation of Need for Leave.”